 Osmund Overby Award

-Suzane Stewart Bolten
+Oakland by Suzane Stewart Bolten

 Sharing the Overby Award this year are two books that document St. Louis communities that are at once similar and different.
 In Holly Hills, NiNi Harris tells the story of the Holly Hills subdivision, developed adjacent to Carondelet Park in the 1920s.
 The transformation of a rural area in St. Louis County into a post-war suburban community is the focus of Suzanne Stewart Bolten in Oakland.
 Both authors adeptly document the evolution from land into community, shedding on the physical resources, the architectural styles, the cultural and civic institutions, and the people that make each place unique.